-When shopping for a toilet you'll need these measurements:
+When shopping for a toilet you'll need the below measurements.

-- Height.
-This is important for people who might have problems getting onto or up from the toilet, or for those who are much taller than average.
-Most toilets are installed at 39.5cm height, whereas ambulant toilets can be installed from 46 to 48cm, making it easier for people to use them.
+- Height: This is important for people who might have problems getting onto or up from the toilet, or for those who are much taller than average.
+Most toilets are installed at 39.5cm height, whereas ambulant toilets can be installed from 46–48cm, making it easier for people to use them.

 The other main consideration is where the water inlet is – this is how the water gets to the cistern to flush.
 This will matter if you're installing a new toilet.
 Often toilets can cater for either, but if not you might need a plumber to make some changes.